ivmarchuk/spotify-pipe/README.md

 Then the database connection is established [In this case a local MySQL database is used].
 Then - loaded into the database.

-In airflow file basic exmaple of defining dags is presented.
+In schedule.py file basic exmaple of defining dags is presented.